-Clinical supervisors are available to graduate clinicians by appointment or during office hours to address questions and concerns about case management when they arise.
+Clinical supervisors are available to graduate clinicians by appointment to address questions and concerns about ongoing case management as they arise.
 Twice per semester, formal conferences are scheduled with every student assigned a client.
 Evaluations are completed on CALIPSO.
 The first conference occurs at mid-semester.
-The mid-semester evaluation report will be reviewed and discussed between the clinical instructor and clinician.
+The mid-semester evaluation report is reviewed and discussed between the clinical instructor and clinician.
 Formative feedback is provided to highlight strengths and areas to develop, to determine goals to foster the graduate clinicians' growth, and for discussion of clinical issues.
-At the end of the semester, a final conference is held.
-During this conference, a final evaluation, which has been previously completed by the clinical supervisor/instructor, is reviewed with the graduate clinician.
+At the end of the semester a final conference is held.
+During this conference a final evaluation, which has been previously completed by the clinical supervisor/instructor, is reviewed with the graduate clinician.
 The end of semester review is both formative (for development of skill) and summative (for assignment of grades and decisions about progression).
 Graduate clinicians must sign up for conferences in accordance with the clinical supervisors'/instructors' scheduling availability.